Brain-damaged policeman who emerged from comalike state dies

 Dockery made headlines around the world when he unexplainably stirred and started talking Feb.
 11, 1996.

 He described his green jeep.
 He rattled off the names of his horses.
 He recognized old friends.
 He recalled camping trips.
-He told his two sons how much he loved them.
+He told his two sons, by then age 20 and 12, how much he loved them.

-But after less than a day, he largely returned to silence, though he remained more alert than he had been previously.
+But after less than a day, Dockery largely returned to silence, though he remained more alert than he had been previously.

-Todd Womack, spokesman for Erlanger Health System, said Dockery was transported from his nursing home to an Erlanger hospital where he was pronounced dead at 9:52 a.m.
+Todd Womack, spokesman for Erlanger Health System, said Dockery was transported from his nursing home, Alexian Village of Tennessee, to an Erlanger hospital where he was pronounced dead around 10 a.m.

-``They were doing CPR in the ambulance all the way to the hospital,'' he said. ``He died at (the nursing home) but it wasn't confirmed until he reached Erlanger and all attempts to revive him were unsuccessful.''
+``They were doing CPR in the ambulance all the way to the hospital,'' he said. ``He died at Alexian but it wasn't confirmed until he reached Erlanger and all attempts to revive him were unsuccessful.''